-The Chemical and Materials Engineering degree programme is headed by a Professor-in-Charge, who reports directly to the Dean of Engineering.
-The programme is administered by the Chemical and Materials Engineering Committee, of which the Professor-in-Charge is Chair.
+The Chemical Engineering degree programme is headed by a Professor-in-Charge, who reports to the Dean of Engineering through the Head of Department.
+The programme is administered by the Chemical Engineering Committee, of which the Professor-in-Charge is Chair.

-CHEMICAL AND MATERIALS ENGINEERING COMMITTEE
+CHEMICAL ENGINEERING COMMITTEE